RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/docs/theory/doppler_radar_config.md

 **Key thesis:** Standard mmWave radar profiles are optimized for human and vehicle motion (velocities up to ~18 m/s).
 Projectile detection requires velocities up to 850+ m/s, requiring custom chirp configurations that trade range resolution for velocity range.

+**Critical architectural insight:** The detection pipeline must be separated into tiers with different latency requirements.
+The reflex trigger (Tier 1) can operate in hundreds of microseconds using CW radar.
+Full characterization (Tier 3) operates in milliseconds.
+These should not be conflated into a single latency budget.

 ---

 ## 2. Physics of High-Velocity Detection